 Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

 Your follow-up schedule should include regular skin and lymph node exams by yourself and by your doctor.
 How often you need follow-up doctor visits depends on the stage of your melanoma when you were diagnosed and other factors.
-In addition to the exams, imaging tests such as x-rays or CT scans may be recommended for some patients.
+In addition to the exams, imaging tests such as ultrasounds or CT scans may be recommended for some people.

-A typical follow-up schedule for people with early-stage melanomas that were removed completely generally calls for physical exams every 6 to 12 months for several years.
+A typical follow-up schedule for people with early-stage melanomas that were removed completely might call for physical exams every 6 to 12 months for several years.
 If these exams are normal, the time between your doctor visits may be extended.
 Your doctor may recommend more frequent exams if you have many moles or atypical moles.

 It’s also important for melanoma survivors to do regular self-exams of their skin and lymph nodes.
 Most doctors recommend this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
 You should also report any new symptoms (for example, pain, cough, fatigue, loss of appetite) that don’t go away.
 Melanoma can sometimes come back many years after it was first treated.